Did you know that whales once swam

 Galena (lead sulphide) was mined near Lyndhurst in the mid to late 1800s.
 A couple of very small scale operations mined barite, and several mined celestite (strontium sulphate).

 Iron was mined in several localities.
 From 1850 to the early 1880s, iron, in the form of titaniferous magnetite, hosted by gabbro, was mined near Newboro Lake (Chaffey Mine and Matthews Mine - see photo of Chaffey Mine below).
-Some small scale mining of hematite (iron ore), starting as early as 1810, was done near Delta.
-The original mine supplied a smelter at Furnace Falls (now Lyndhurst).
+Some small scale mining of hematite (iron ore), starting as early as 1802, was done near Lyndhurst.
+The original mines (several in the area) supplied a smelter at Furnace Falls (now Lyndhurst) which operated from 1802 until it burned down in 1811.

 Phosphate (Apatite) - there are many small deposits of apatite which have been mined.
 Apatite was a prime source of phosphate for fertilizer (most was shipped to England) prior to 1890.
 Phosphate mining started in the Rideau area in about 1867 and continued to the early 1890s.
 The largest phosphate mine was the Opinicon Rock Lake mine which operated from 1888 to 1892 (see photo below).